Bowden, Kentucky have no trouble in rain, beat Missouri 29-7

 LEXINGTON, Ky.
+(AP) — Lynn Bowden Jr. is hard to stop on a dry turf.
+He proved to be even harder to slow down in a steady downpour.

-(AP) — Lynn Bowden Jr. rushed for 204 yards and two touchdowns to lead Kentucky to a 29-7 win over Missouri Saturday night.
+The Kentucky junior converted quarterback rushed for 204 yards and two touchdowns to lead the Wildcats to a 29-7 win over Missouri Saturday night.

+“What can you say about Lynn?
+Amazing,” Kentucky coach Mark Stoops said.
+“So tough — so tough and talented.
+If the weather had been clear like in the first half I felt he would have thrown the ball well.
+We had some opportunities in the pass game because he is so dynamic in the run game.
+It was tough out there.
+It was really coming down.”

 The two teams combined for seven fumbles and four lost miscues in a steady rain that didn’t seem to bother Bowden.
-Going into the second bye week of the season, the Wildcats (4-4, 2-4 Southeastern Conference) moved within two wins of bowl eligibility with four games remaining.
+Going into the second bye week of the season, the Wildcats (4-4, 2-4 SEC) moved within two wins of bowl eligibility with four games remaining.
 Kentucky has won five straight over the Tigers.

+“Really good victory for our team and for our program,” Stoops said.
+“Really proud of our guys.
+I told you and told them the last three or four weeks I’ve felt they have been gelling.
+Working exceptionally hard and playing for each other and very unselfish.
+The big thing is playing hard and preparing the right way.”

 Making his third consecutive start in the absence of injured starter Sawyer Smith, Bowden was nearly unstoppable.
-Sparked by Bowden, the Wildcats rushed for 297 yards under adverse weather conditions.
-Bowden has rushed for 400 yards and four touchdowns since taking over as the team’s starting quarterback.
+Sparked by Bowden, the Wildcats rushed for 297 yards.
+Bowden has rushed for 499 yards and four touchdowns since taking over as the team’s starting quarterback.

-To get his impressive night going, Bowden threw a career-best 44-yard strike to Bryce Oliver that led to a 1-yard touchdown run by Kavosiey Smoke, giving the Wildcats a 6-0 lead with 12:27 remaining in the second quarter.
+Bowden threw a career-best 44-yard strike to Bryce Oliver that led to a 1-yard touchdown run by Kavosiey Smoke, giving the Wildcats a 6-0 lead.
 Bowden also contributed to the drive with an 18-yard run.

 Smith replaced Bowden for three plays in the second quarter, but returned and rushed for a first down on a fourth-down play that led to a 20-yard score by A.J.
 Rose.
 On the next series, Bowden ripped off a 46-yard run that led to a 43-yard field goal by Chance Poore for a 15-0 lead.